 There's no shortage of delicious places to dine in Milledgeville, no matter your palate.
 The Reel Grill is a favorite for special occasions, offering Southern cuisine with a contemporary twist.

 College students and locals alike love The Brick.
 The menu is made up of elevated bar food like pizzas, pastas, wings, and sandwiches.
-Their drink menu features Georgia craft beers.
+In addition, their drink menu features Georgia craft beers.

 Buffington's is a popular bar and grill since 1999 with an extensive craft beer menu and shareable dishes like nachos, fried green tomatoes, and wings.
 They also host live music from touring bands.